-Conditional Grant - General Operating Support Fund: The Foundation has established a policy, whereby 5% of the Foundations' share of the award commitments are allocated from the conditional grant to fund the administration of grant awards through their completion.
-In addition, 5% of any matching award funds received directly by the foundation will be allocated to General Operating Support Fund.
+Conditional Grant - General Operating Support Fund: As permitted by the Farm Bill passed in the 2014, the Foundation has established a policy where 10% of the Foundation's share of the award commitments are allocated from the conditional grant to fund administration of grant awards through their completion.
+In addition, 5% of any matching award funds received directly by the Foundation will be allocated to the General Operating Support Fund.